Rockingham County Special Olympics back after 2 year hiatus, better than ever

-REIDSVILLE — For the first time since the coronavirus pandemic struck, the Rockingham County Special Olympics was held Friday at Reidsville Senior High School, with dozens of eager athletes turning out for personal victories, medals and, most importantly, long-delayed fellowship.
+For the first time since the coronavirus pandemic struck, the Rockingham County Special Olympics was held April 29 at Reidsville Senior High School, with dozens of eager athletes turning out for personal victories, medals and, most importantly, long-delayed fellowship.

 The event, a longtime favorite in the community, was cancelled in 2020 and 2021 because of the pandemic’s health restrictions.
 Judging by the huge turnout and all of the smiling faces, the Special Olympics was bigger and better than ever as athletes participated in a variety of track and field events throughout the day.